-For trail running in the UK, it’s essential to have something on your feet that will help you feel confident enough to take that muddy corner quickly, to skip down a wet, rocky path, climb scree and jump logs.
-On UK terrain, many trail running shoes fall down.
-Often they’re not built for the incessant mud or the wet rock, the ice-smooth chalk or highland bog.
-There are a peculiar set of conditions across this wet northern island, and the shoes need to stand up, as do you.
+For trail running, particularly in the mountains, it’s essential to have something on your feet that will help you feel confident enough to take that muddy corner quickly, to skip down a wet, rocky path, climb scree and jump logs.
+There are a lot of different options out there, however, and finding the right pair that can handle such a variety of conditions can be quite tricky.
 For this reason, we’ve compiled our selection of the best trail running shoes out there for 2021 along with a buyer’s guide to help you make the right shoe choice for your needs.
 So here goes…

 The first thing to be looking out for on a trail shoe is the grip.
 In many cases, particularly in places where it’s muddy and wet, you’ll want as near to football boots as you can find.
 That being said, if you’re trail running on dry and dusty paths, overly aggressive lugs might be a hindrance.

 Another issue can be when the lugs on an outsole are so deep and so close together that they hold onto mud and become clogged.
 This then affects the amount of traction you’ll get.
-The trail shoes in this list are made by reputable trail running brands and all of them will be designed to shed mud, though we’d argue that some, most notably Inov-8s options, will be better than others on slippery UK fells.
+The trail shoes in this list are made by reputable trail running brands and all of them will be designed to shed mud, though we’d argue that some will be better than others on slippery fells.

 Some trail shoe outsoles look aggressive but are made of tough rubber, meaning they’re great on muddy paths, but they’ll be like ice skates on wet, steep roads or chalk.